GoogleCloudPlatform/gke-logging-sinks-demo/README.md

 ** Cloud Storage Bucket not populated **
 Once the Terraform configuration is complete the Cloud Storage Bucket will be created but it is not always populated immediately with log data from the Kubernetes Engine cluster.
 The logs details rarely populate in the bucket immediately.
-Give the process some time (minimum of 15 minutes) before determining that something is not working proplerly.
+Give the process some time because it can take up to 2 to 3 hours before the first entries start appearing (https://cloud.google.com/logging/docs/export/using_exported_logs).

 ** No tables created in the BigQuery dataset **
 Once the Terraform configuration is complete the BigQuery Dataset will be created but it will not always have tables created in it by the time you go to review the results.
 The tables are rarely populated immediately.
-Give the process some time (minimum of 15 minutes) before determining that something is not working properly.
+Give the process some time (minimum of 5 minutes) before determining that something is not working properly.

 ## Relevant Material
 * [Kubernetes Engine Logging](https://cloud.google.com/kubernetes-engine/docs/how-to/logging)